 AC Milan were less successful in the new century due to Inter's dominance, but the club still managed to win two more Scudettos, two Champions Leagues and their fifth Coppa Italia title.
 The Derby della Madonnina or the Deby di Milano between Milan and Inter is often fierce competitions.
 The statistics is very close between the teams and in 2016 Inter had the lead with 77 won games against 75 won Milan games.
 Some of the most prominent players of "I Rossoneri", one of the club's nicknames, in the new millennium have been Andrea Pirlo, Clarence Seedorf, Kaká, Alessandro Nesta and Andriy Shevchenko.

 In January 29, 1995, a tragic event happened that overshadow the team ’s performance.
 A Genoa fan was stabbed to death outside the Genoa stadium by Milan ultras.
 Milan has through the years had different ultra groups whereas the c group called Fossa dei Leoni being most known.

 By Martin Wahl

-The logo has the initials “ACM” (standing for AC Milan) on the top and the number 1898 (the year of establishment) on the bottom.
-In the center the logo is vertically divided by two flags.
-To the left is a flag with the team’s red and black color and to the right with a red cross.
-This is the cross of St. Ambrose's, a patron saint of the city of Milan.
+The logo has the initials “ACM” (standing for AC Milan) at the top and the number 1898 (the year of establishment) at the bottom.
+The space in the logo's center is vertically divided by two flags.
+To the left is a flag with the team’s red and black colors and to the right a flag with a red cross – this is the cross of St. Ambrose's, a patron saint of the city of Milan.

 Club Soccer 101: The Essential Guide to the Stars, Stats, and Stories of 101 of the Greatest Teams in the World by Luke Dempsey